Science 2.0 Research Program

 We welcome sponsors and collaborators to power this mission.

-Collaborating with Gim Soon Wan (IEEE).
+Collaborating with Gim Soon Wan (IEEE) and Zacharie Mbaitiga (NIT-Ok).

 With valuable contributions from Charles Yokoyama (Fujita Health University), Micah Altman (MIT), and Pierre Azoulay (MIT).